-Students on financial aid suspension are not eligible to receive Title IV funds and must attend without federal or state financial aid assistance.
+Students on Financial Aid Suspension are not eligible to receive Title IV funds and must attend without federal or state financial aid assistance.
 Students will be removed from financial aid suspension upon meeting all Satisfactory Academic Progress standards.
-Students may also appeal a decision of the Southeastern Financial Aid Office if there are extenuating circumstances that caused the student to fail SAP Standards.
-Students will be notified by email or University of the financial aid suspension status.
+Students may also appeal a decision of the Southeastern financial aid office if there is extenuating circumstances that caused the student to fail SAP Standards.

 The appeal must be submitted in the form of a letter with the following information included: